haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

    If you check the STG for the nine constructor version of ``LotsOfInts2`` you'll find that the root of the allocations come from the ``Generic`` and ``NFData`` instances.
-Essentially the functions these instances generate now use an extra case-expression to scrutinize a value of ``LotsOfInts2``.
-In addition to the extra case-expression, the nine constructor version disables :ref:`inlining <Inlining Chapter>` and :ref:`SAT <SAT Chapter>` optimizations.
+The functions these instances generate use an extra case-expression to scrutinize a value of ``LotsOfInts2``, and in STG (and Core) that extra case expression means extra allocation.
+In addition to the extra case-expression, the nine constructor version disables :ref:`inlining
+   <Inlining Chapter>` and :ref:`SAT <SAT Chapter>` optimizations.

 Summary
 -------

+We have explored using the ``weigh`` library to do a shallow inspection of the memory performance of a data type or function.
+Weigh is easy to setup and low weight, so it a useful tool before reaching for more invasive methods.
+One should use weigh to collect data for memory regressions, to verify mental models of GHC's optimizations on data types in micro-benchmarks, or to inspect memory behavior of a program under a particular load.

 References and Further Reading
 ------------------------------